dantedenicolo/rickandmorty/README.md

   cd rickandmorty
 ```

-Now you need to install the dependencies using the following command:
+Now you need to install the dependencies using the following commands:

 ```bash
   cd Client